 Wisconsin Court Cases

 The leading Wisconsin Supreme Court case is on this issue is Henes v.
 Morrissey.
 The facts from this case are that Henes was walking along a highway at 2:30 am in Oconto County.
-Officers learned that a car had been stolen in the area and decided to stop and question Henes.
+They stopped and questioned Henes regarding a stolen vehicle in the area.
 Henes refused to give officers his name and explain why he was walking on a highway at 2:30 am.
 As a result, the officers arrested him for obstructing.

 Henes moved to dismiss the complaint and the circuit court agreed.
 While officers had reasonable suspicion under Terry and § 968.24 to stop and question Henes, they did not have probable cause to arrest him for refusing to give his name.
 Remember, the definition of obstructing requires a person to “knowingly give false information.”
 All Henes did was refuse to give the requested information.
 The Supreme Court stated that “[m]ere silence, standing alone, is insufficient to constitute obstruction under the statute.”
 Because he did not provide any information, let alone false information, he did not commit the crime of obstructing an officer.

 An earlier Wisconsin Supreme Court case also held that refusing to provide officers with your name is not a crime.
 In State v.
 Hamilton, a Kenosha officer was investigating a shooting and asked Hamilton for information.
-Hamilton refused to provide any information to the officer and as a result, he was arrested for obstructing.
+Hamilton refused to provide the officer an information.
+Police arrested him for obstructing.
 The Court ruled that nothing in the obstructing statute criminalizes the refusal to provide information.
 As stated previously, the statute criminalizes knowingly giving false information.